 Re:Cycle, also known as Chalmers Bike day, is a yearly event where participants get the chance to rescue a bike.
 The purpose of this event is to encourage repairing old bikes and get people to use bicycles.

-We do Re:Cycle two times a year, one around late April and one around early October.
-Most of our bikes come from housing companies that would throw them if we didn’t rescue them.
+We do Re:Cycle twice a year, one around late April and one around early October.
+Most of our bikes come from housing companies that would throw them away if we don’t rescue them.

 We often collect around 100-300 bikes for each event.
-We make a big party of the event, inviting different organizations and companies working with bikes and sustainability, we also collaborate with a local bike kitchen that helps you set up the bike.
-We give away the bikes for free to everyone that’s a member of our society and the bike kitchen.
+We make a big party of the event, inviting different organizations and companies working with bikes and sustainability.
+We also collaborate with a local bike kitchen that helps you set up the bike.
+We give away the bikes for free to everyone who’s a member of our society and the bike kitchen.

 Basically, you go to our booth during the event, register for membership/check your membership, take a number token, wait until it’s your turn to go into the bike area and select a bike.
 Then go and get help from the bike kitchen to fix anything.
 The bikes that get left after the event we donate to refugees and the bike kitchen.